 Hole 9 – Finding the fairway in a media crisis

 What a player can do in the event of a media crisis – whether this is a pre-publication enquiry from a journalist or they have been unfairly or inaccurately named and shamed on Twitter – is affected, as with any golf-swing, by timing.
 Early advice and a clear strategy will often shape the result, so it is vital to seek counsel as soon as a problem emerges or threatens.
 Working with trusted advisors (lawyers, PR team etc) and sponsors can help prevent unauthorised disclosures, inaccurate reporting and limit reputational damage if a story breaks.
-Acting quickly can stop a story in its tracks or completely take the sting out of a proposed publication leading to a more accurate, yet less sensational article that will be tomorrow's chip-paper.
+Acting quickly and engaging appropriately can stop mis-information from being published, leading to a better informed, more accurate article.

 Three top for players approached by a journalist for comment: